HarisKhan112/Mining_project/readme.txt

-JUST RUN THE FLASK APP.PY its not really flask but streamlit simply running the dile is enough
+JUST RUN THE FLASK APP.PY
+open code in visual studio code open folder in which all the stuff is then do streamlit run flaskapp.py